bccbass/WebserverParentFolder/API-Endpoints.md

 ## Credit

 Credits represents the association between musicians and tracks.
 They are simple join records so the only provided routes are creation and deletion.
+Deleting a record can be accomplished by supplying the record id, or with a query string supplying `track_id` and `musician_id`.

 ### **POST** `/credit`